Public Health Nottingham City aims to improve the health of our population

 Health and Wellbeing Board

-It is chaired by Councillor Campbell-Clark, the Health and Wellbeing Board is a statutory body created to oversee and drive forward health and wellbeing priorities in the City.
+The Health and Wellbeing Board is a statutory body created to oversee and drive forward health and wellbeing priorities in the City.
 The board includes councillors, officers, and other partners including Nottingham City CCG.

 Healthwatch Nottingham is the organisation which champions the local community voice of all citizens, service users and carers of health and social care services.

-One Nottingham is the strategic partnership for the City, bringing together public, private, voluntary and community-sector organisations to champion our long-term vision for Nottingham and tackle disadvantage.
+One Nottingham is the strategic partnership for the City, bringing together public, private, voluntary and community sector organisations to champion our long-term vision for Nottingham and tackle disadvantage.

 Joint Strategic Needs Assessments